 1 wells.
 Records of surveys and inspections were missing, and supporting documentation 2 was out of compliance with Sections 4.1.2.1.1 and 4.1.2.1.5 of SoCalGas' Internal 3 Standard 224.070 and requirement four defined by the Division of Oil, Gas, and 4 Geothermal Resources (DOGGR).
 11 Further, the Public Advocates Office found 5 evidence indicating the existence of at least one maintenance document with problematic 6 recordkeeping.
 12 7 These failures by SoCalGas management resulted in one of the biggest natural gas 8 leaks in U.S. history.
 13 SoCalGas' actions were unreasonable, imprudent, and 9 inconsistent with Public Utilities Code Section 451;14 DOGGR regulations; and 10 SoCalGas' own internal standards.
-15 11 12 13 14 II.
-SOCALGAS' MANAGEMENT FAILED TO DEAL WITH INTEGRITY MANAGEMENT ISSUES BY TAKING PRUDENT ACTION IN RESPONSE TO THE 1988 VERTILOG RESULTS 14 15 (Witnesses: A. Bach and M. Taul) 16 In 1988, SoCalGas began a program to perform casing integrity logs (known as
+15 11 12 13 14 15 II.
+SOCALGAS' MANAGEMENT FAILED TO DEAL WITH INTEGRITY MANAGEMENT ISSUES BY TAKING PRUDENT ACTION IN RESPONSE TO THE 1988 VERTILOG RESULTS (Witnesses: A. Bach and M. Taul) In 1988, SoCalGas began a program to perform casing integrity logs (known as 16 in 1966, Socardas degan a program to perform casing integrity logs (known as